Arnav-Jhajharia/Messenger/readme.md

 # CLI Messenger for transfer of messages in encrypted format
-- End-to-end text transfer and viewing.
+- End-to-end text/image transfer and viewing.
 - Gmail used as agent.